areeshausmani/ai_content_automation_workflow/README.md

-# AI Content Automation Workflow
+# AI Content Automation Workflow (Built with Make.com)

-This project automates content creation for multiple platforms using Google Docs, OpenRouter (GPT-4o-mini), and Airtable — all orchestrated in Make.com.
-It eliminates repetitive tasks by turning a single document into platform-ready posts automatically.
+This workflow was designed and implemented in **Make.com** to automate content processing.
+It fetches Google Docs content, summarizes it into bullet points using GPT-4o, and stores
+LinkedIn-ready posts in Airtable for review.

+## Tools and Integrations
+- **Make.com** — workflow automation platform
+- **Google Docs** — content input
+- **OpenRouter GPT-4o** — AI text processing
+- **Airtable** — structured content storage

 ---
 ## What this workflow does

 - **Monitors Google Drive** — watches a specific folder for newly created Google Docs.